-They also take part in electives such as the seventh and eighth grade musical, self-defense and makers lab.
+They take part in electives such as the seventh and eighth grade musical, self-defense and Makers Lab.

-Our eighth grade curriculum includes an emphasis on the Capstone Project.
+Our eighth grade curriculum includes an emphasis on capstone project.
 This program is based on the principle that an ethical life includes service to others.
 Students are encouraged to broaden their perspectives and improve themselves and the world around them in increasingly sophisticated ways.

 By the time our students graduate, they have encountered rich and challenging experiences, many of their own making.
 St. John's students develop a strong sense of who they are, both as learners and as members of our society.